adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

-The LRS MUST reject with an HTTP 400 error any requests to this resource which:
+The LRS MUST reject with an ```HTTP 400``` error any requests to this resource which:

 * contain both statementId and voidedStatementId parameters

 * contain statementId or voidedStatementId parameters, and also contain any other parameter besides "attachments" or "format".

 The LRS MUST include the header "X-Experience-API-Consistent-Through", in
 <a href="https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations">ISO 8601
 combined date and time</a>
-format, on all responses to
-statements requests, with a value of the timestamp for which all statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
+format, on all responses to statements requests, with a value of the timestamp for which all statements that have or will have a "stored" property before that time are known with reasonable certainty to be available for retrieval.
 This time SHOULD take into account any temporary condition, such as excessive load, which might cause a delay in statements becoming available for retrieval.

 ###### Note:

 Due to query string limits, this method MAY be called using POST and form fields if necessary.
 The LRS MUST differentiate a POST to add a statement or to list statements based on the parameters passed.

 <a name="queryStatementRef" />

-###### Note:
+###### Filter Conditions for StatementRefs

 For filter parameters which are not time or sequence based (that is, other than since, until, or limit), statements which target another statement (by using a StatementRef as the object of the statement) will meet the filter condition if the targeted statement meets the condition.
 The time and sequence based parameters must still be applied to the statement making the StatementRef in this manner.
 This rule applies recursively, so that "statement a" is a match when a targets b which targets c and the filter conditions described above match for "statement c".

 For example, consider the statement "Ben passed explosives training", and a follow up
 statement: "Andrew confirmed \<StatementRef to original statement\>".
 The follow up